Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/hardware-diagnose/guide.en-ca.md

 fsck-fy
 ```

-For a write test, run the command below.
+For a read test, run the command below.
 Replace `sd(x)` with your own values

 ```bash
 hdparm -t /dev/sd(x)